 5. Product roundups

-Product roundups (or “best x for y” posts) are by far the most popular type of affiliate marketing content strategy.
+Product roundups (or “best x for y” posts) are the most popular affiliate marketing content type.
 The keywords are uber-competitive because they convert incredibly well.

 If you want to write product roundups and rank, you need to be sure you have your keyword research dialed in.
 Long-tail keywords are your best asset here.
-If you can find an open space in your niche, product roundups can pay dividends for you.
+Product roundups can pay dividends if you find an open space in your niche.

 5 Best Silk Shirts for Men from The Adult Male.